riyadshauk/chess/README.md

 # chess
-Though I made this game for fun, I was able to include [an online demo here](http://web.engr.illinois.edu/~shauk2/), from my alma mater (working, as of this commit, at least : )
+Though I made this game for fun, I was able to include [an online demo here](http://web.engr.illinois.edu/~shauk2/), from my alma mater's domain (working while I still have access to the domain : )

 This is a chess game written in plain/vanilla-flavored ES6 JavaScript, HTML 5, CSS, and bundled with the Google Closure Compiler.
 It's modeled after [the vanilla ES6 TodoMVC example](http://todomvc.com/examples/vanilla-es6/).
 ![Chessplay GIF](chessplay.gif)

-#### Local Setup (copy-paste the following in a shell):
+#### Local Setup (copy-paste the following into a shell):
 ```shell
 git clone https://github.com/riyadshauk/chess
 cd chess/front_end/